SaravananVijayamuthu/saravananraghul/README.md

 <br />

-Hi, I'm [Saravanan Vijayamuthu](https://saravananvijayamuthu.dotprotek.com), an Full stack developer working @Guvi as SWE Intern and Past FSD Intern @DigiLocker(Govt. of India) and a future aspiring Cybersecurity analyst.I love to buid software that makes people life's easier.
-I would love to pwn Machines as much I can.
+Hi, I'm [Saravanan Vijayamuthu](https://saravananvijayamuthu.dotprotek.com), I build and make things more secure.

-Being a versatile hacker I love to experiecne different flavours of available and emerging domains.
+I enjoy the process of building applications and ensuring they are secure from potential threats.
+With experience in ethical hacking, I’ve helped secure over 16 businesses from vulnerabilities and have received multiple recognitions in the Hall of Fame of various organizations.
+My approach blends development skills with a proactive mindset toward security, allowing me to create robust and secure digital solutions.

   <img align="right" alt="GIF" src="https://miro.medium.com/max/1600/0*C-cPP9D2MIyeexAT.gif?raw=true" width="500" height="320" />